Meet Bulldog Problem-Solver

 Which of your projects are you proudest of and why?

 I’m a bit of a perfectionist, so I’m rarely ever fully happy with a project.
 I’m often more proud of what the team has achieved for the money.
 Or what social impact a campaign has had.
-At R/GA in New York, I was working on a notorious, multi-national retailer, who had approached the agency with a brand problem: looking for a better perception in the world.
+At R/GA in New York, I was working on a notorious, multi-national retailer, who had approached the agency with a brand problem: looking for a better reception in the world.
 We jumped at the challenge, researching, theorising, and gathering insight from many sources.
-In the end we came to the simple conclusion.
+In the end, we came to the simple conclusion.
 If they wanted people to have a better perception of them, they had to start actually being an ethically led company.

 A number of different initiatives were implemented but there was one that resonated with me: The economic crash in America had resulted in a food crisis for lower income families.
 The company had lots of excess stock that was essentially being binned when it passed sell-by-date.
 After teaming up with various charities, we began a program to start donating the leftover food, raising awareness via ATL, driving participation via social and being a partner in changing internal corporate behaviour.
 The results were tenfold: We saved millions in the disposal of food waste.
 The food donated was a tax write-off as a charitable donation.
 There was a big perception change for the company across the US.
 And most importantly we made a real impact on supporting those going hungry.
 In the two years following they’d made approximately a $2 billion donation to charity (one of the biggest in history).